hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 1. **Code Submission**: Zip the whole xv6-public folder including all your modification and submit az `xv6-public.zip`.
 2. **Demo Video**: 5-minute video demonstrating your scheduler in action

-## 🎓 Academic Integrity

-> **⚠️ Important**: This is an individual project.
-While you may discuss concepts with classmates, all code must be your own work.
-Copying code from online sources or other students will result in academic penalties.

----

 ## 📚 Resources and References